 Describes metrics and method(s) to assess outcome(s) and measure success

-Approval notifications will be communicated to applicants by December 15, 2020.
+Approval notifications will be communicated to applicants in November 2023.

 The applications are reviewed by the Sulzberger Dermatologic Institute and Education Grants Committee who will evaluate the following aspects of the applications:

 The committee will recommend grant recipients to the Council on Education.
 Final approvals are made by the Board of Directors.

 Note that the IDEA grant was formerly known as PICMED.

 2004 – June: Dr. Fleischer, “The Development of a Web-based Dermatopathology Atlas.”

 2004 – December: Dr. Michael R. Migden, MD, and Dr. Tri H. Nguyen, MD, “Virtual Dermatology Topics: A Digital Continuing Medical Education Program.”

 2005 – June: Drs.
 Munavalli and Bhatia, “Development of Rich Media Continuing Medical Education through the Integration of Virtual Dermatopathology.”

 2005 – December: Dr. Stratman, “Facilitator & Learner Training for the Web-Based Dermatology Integrative Competency Curriculum.”